Getlabs Webhooks

 -

-Fired after an Appointment Request is created that is tied to your partner account in the
+Fired after an Appointment Request is created that is tied to your partner

 appointment-request.notification-intent